 Governance and Society

 In these difficult, dangerous times nations should have the most intelligent, informed, competent, ethical individuals available to lead them—and these leaders should understand and do their very best to deal with the problems before them.
 This is hardly the case.
-Sadly, many of those in power have spent their lives and energy on politicking and gaining and holding power, and have little interest in or understanding of subjects important for sustainability like science.
-Their judgments are largely based on their personal agenda, psychological needs, pressure from interest groups, their limited concerns for what they see as important, and expediency.
 Unfortunately, those who pursue power or wealth are often successful at gaining them.
 Subsequently, the world is largely run by people focused on politicking and personal gain with little understanding or interest in the environmental problems bearing down on us.
-They focus on here-now, and “me.”
+They focus on “here-now-and-me.”
 They surround themselves with luxury and isolate themselves from the difficult realities most people face.
 When they seek advice, instead of going to the wisest, most knowledgeable individuals, they turn to those who share their agenda and narrow concerns.
 Fortunately, there are other leaders, but they are overwhelmed by the activities of the selfish.

 Superior individuals who have the qualities that should make them good leaders in our current complex world are not likely to run for or gain office.
 We thus have a mechanism that fills positions of power with people who can effectively deal with each other in their dog-eat-dog world, but are poorly equipped to understand, and have little interest in, the complexity of many matters affecting our future.
 For some, the campaign, beating an opponent, and holding power override their interest in the job itself.